-And it’s what they’re serving over at Hovarda, a new Aegean restaurant from the people behind Yosma (which was, incidentally, one of the best Turkish restaurants in London).
+And it’s what they’re serving over at Hovarda, a follow-up Aegean restaurant from the people behind Yosma (which was, incidentally, one of the best Turkish restaurants in London).

 The food includes the likes of crab borek (filled filo pastry) with lemon sauce; wood fire beetroot with orange and Galomitzithra (a soft white cheese); slow-roasted lamb Kleftico (it’s like a casserole, but soooo much better) with lamb fat potatoes, oregano, and lemon; and whole grilled lobsters with homemade Greek-style pasta.
 Which is called “eriste”…

 …if you want to Greek out.

 NOTE: Hovarda is open daily from noon till 11pm (with the bar open till 1am most nights).
 You can make a reservation on their website HERE.

 Like dining out in Soho?
 Check out our picks for the best restaurant on every street in Soho